-One of the most important characteristics of the taxation for companies in Labuan is the fact that the principles are differentiated according to the activity of the company.
+One of the most important characteristics of the Labuan corporate tax rate is the fact that the principles are differentiated according to the activity of the company.
 For example, an investment holding company can be tax exempt while a trading company can choose between two different taxation options.
-Below, our team answers some of the most commonly asked questions about taxation in Labuan.
+Below, our team answers some of the most commonly asked questions about Labuan taxes rates.
 We can help investors understand both the in-depth taxation principles and the other rules and regulations related to company formation.

 What are the tax laws for Labuan companies?

 Investors interested in company formation in Malaysia should know that the businesses registered in Labuan benefit from a more favorable taxation system, applicable under the Labuan Business Activity Tax Act 1990.